BlockchainCommons/developer-web-site/_pages/envelope-tech.md

 ## Eliding Envelopes

-One of the biggest advances of Gordian Envelope is that it includes elision as a fundamental principle.
+One of the biggest advances of Gordian Envelope is that it includes [hashed elision](/hashed-elision/) as a fundamental principle.
 Any element of an envelope may be elided; the elision may be done by the Holder (not just an Issuer, as is the case with most extant credential data structures); and elision does not change the hashes of the envelope.